Idaho, ID

 Temporary Assistance for Families in Idaho (TAFI) #

-Eligible families receive a maximum of $309 per month for up to a lifetime limit of 24 months.
-The actual amounts are based on the family’s unique household circumstances, such as income and resources.
+Eligible families may receive a maximum of $309 per month, regardless of family size.
+Actual benefit amounts are based on the family's unique household circumstances, such as income and resources.

 How do I apply for TANF in Idaho?